jackwrfuller/jackwrfuller.github.io/content/posts/java-executable-2023.md

++++
-# From Java to an Executable
+title = "Turning Java Files Into an Executable in 2023" date = "2023-04-18"
++++

+# Title

 In my university course this semester, I was tasked with creating a JavaFX game.
-This was an amazing challenge in and of itself
+This was an amazing challenge in and of itself.